Using drawing at work (even if your job has nothing to do with creativity)

 3. Thinking for yourself: drawing as a private language

-This one happens mostly in your notebook.
+This one happens mostly in your notebook, before anyone else is involved.

 No audience.
 No pressure.
 No aesthetics.